bryanbraun/bryanbraun.github.io/_posts/2021-05-21-the-rivers-we-swim-in.md

 related: [
   "Location, Location, Location (putting yourself in the right spot)", "Design your Default",
-  "Study under your Dream Team"
+  "Study under your Dream Team",
+  "Changing your Environment"
 ]
 ---